digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

     **Note:**

-    The chart of interest is `datawire/ambassador`, which will install `Ambassador Edge Stack` on the cluster.
+    The chart of interest is `datawire/edge-stack`, which will install `Ambassador Edge Stack` on the cluster.
 Please visit the [ambassador-edge-stack](https://github.com/emissary-ingress/emissary) page, for more details about this chart.
-3. Before installing Ambassador Edge Stack 2.X itself, you must configure your Kubernetes cluster to support the `getambassador.io/v3alpha1` and `getambassador.io/v2` configuration resources.
+3. Before installing **Ambassador Edge Stack 2.X** itself, you must configure your Kubernetes cluster to support the `getambassador.io/v3alpha1` and `getambassador.io/v2` configuration resources.
 This is required.

     ```shell
     kubectl apply -f https://app.getambassador.io/yaml/edge-stack/2.1.2/aes-crds.yaml